MahendraBairi/Bank-Marketing-Analysis-Project/README.md

 ✅ Model Performance Analysis (Actual vs. Predicted Subscriptions, KPI Accuracy)

 ## 🎯 Future Improvements
-✔ Convert LaTeX report into a Jupyter Notebook with Markdown & Python ✔ Deploy the predictive model as a Flask API for real-time predictions ✔ Improve Power BI visualizations and interactivity
+✔ Deploy the predictive model as a Flask API for real-time predictions ✔ Improve Power BI visualizations and interactivity